A Mexican restaurant in Texas kept its mask rule. People threatened to call ICE on the staff.

 “This is a decision business owners are making, and it’s right for them,” Tauzin said.
 “For a group that touts personal responsibility is something key to good stewardship of your business, it seems strange that they might criticize or throw insults at people who are trying to do just that.
 It’s alarming.”

-There have not been many instances reported to the association of harmful fallout for businesses that are continuing to require masks since Abbott’s announcement, as Picos faced.
-Yet, restaurants have endured a share of violence and harassment this year as other businesses have remained closed.
+There have not been many instances reported to the association of harmful fallout for businesses that are continuing to require masks since Abbott’s announcement, such as what Picos faced.
+Yet restaurants have endured a share of violence and harassment this year as other businesses have remained closed.

 Another Houston Mexican restaurant, Cantina Barba, received similar intimidating messages, and staff have been bullied by some screaming customers who refused to wear masks while it was required statewide, co-owner Steven O’Sullivan said.